Fake leads drain your budget. But that’s not the only problem with bad lead data.

 - Map the certificate URL into a field inside your CRM.

 Once set up, however, every lead that flows into your CRM arrives with its own “digital receipt”.
-Each entry is essentially easy to audit and impossible to fake.
+Each entry is essentially easier to audit and harder to dispute.

 Sign up to get started or request a free demo to get all the answers you are looking for.